Devops-by-pritam/AWS/Learning/AWS_lambda.md

     # Your logic here
 ```

->  You can change the handler name later in the **Configuration > General configuration** section.
+>You can change the handler name later in the **Configuration > General configuration** section.

 ### 4. Set Permissions (IAM Role)

 - Attach or create an IAM role with **permissions to access other AWS services** your function interacts with.
     - Example: S3, CloudWatch, SNS, DynamoDB, etc.

->  Without proper permissions, Lambda won't be able to talk to other services.
+> Without proper permissions, Lambda won't be able to talk to other services.

 ---

-##  Notification Example (Security/Compliance)
+### Notification Example (Security/Compliance)

 - Use CloudTrail or EventBridge to capture events like resource creation.
 - Trigger a Lambda function on such events.